2018 State Election scorecard

 the urgent need to prioritise resources and services to improve the sexual health and wellbeing of Australia’s trans and gender diverse populations

-the needs and experiences of same-sex parented families, and LGBTIQ+ families broadly
+the needs and experiences of same-sex parented families, and LGBTIQA+ families broadly

-the huge disparities that are experienced by LGBTIQ+ young people when it comes to mental health and suicide
+the huge disparities that are experienced by LGBTIQA+ young people when it comes to mental health and suicide

-the importance of providing safe and inclusive health services for LGBTIQ+ people
+the importance of providing safe and inclusive health services for LGBTIQA+ people

 the health needs of intersex people